pzhaojohnson/rna2drawer2/README.md

 See section on [line drawings](#line-drawings)

 <em>Is there an easy way to "straighten" loops with only one inner stem?</em>
-Flattening loops with only one inner stem effectively "straightens" them.
+Flattening loops with only one inner stem is a way to "straighten" them.
-See section on the [flattening loops mode](#flattening-loops-and-flipping-stems).
+See section on the [flattening tool](#the-flattening-and-flipping-tools).

 ## Funding